Teton Science School

 On June 14- 17th, we had 15 students attend Teton Science Schools in Jackson, WY.
 Our organization partnered with Life University to sponsor these students' trips to learn about nature and the Greater Yellowstone Ecosystem.
 7 students came from CA, 7 from ID, and 1 from NC.
 For many of these students, it was their first time in the Tetons!

 During their time, they hiked 1-2 miles and then searched for macroinvertebrates in the streams, using keys to identify what they found.
-Had a wolf mediation program teaching about the 5 major types of people concerned with the grey wolves in Montana.
+Then they had a wolf mediation program teaching about the 5 major types of people concerned with the grey wolves in Montana.
 The next day was all canoeing, which was brand new to most of the group and a fan favorite!
 In the evening, they went on a wildlife drive where they saw bison, elk, deer, and a variety of bird species.

 Before leaving, the students went out and pulled an invasive species called "cheatgrass".
 In just 40 minutes of weed pulling, the students managed to pull 102.59 pounds!
 We estimate their stewardship saved TSS from having 100,000-plus new growths of this invasive species!